apache/spark/docs/structured-streaming-programming-guide.md

 - `show()` - Instead use the console sink (see next section).

-If you try any of these operations, you will see an AnalysisException like "operation XYZ is not supported with streaming DataFrames/Datasets".
+If you try any of these operations, you will see an `AnalysisException` like "operation XYZ is not supported with streaming DataFrames/Datasets".
+While some of them may be supported in future releases of Spark, there are others which are fundamentally hard to implement on streaming data efficiently.
+For example, sorting on the input stream is not supported, as it requires keeping track of all the data received in the stream.
+This is therefore fundamentally hard to execute efficiently.

 ## Starting Streaming Queries
 Once you have defined the final result DataFrame/Dataset, all that is left is for you start the streaming computation.
 To do that, you have to use the `DataStreamWriter`